Sharonayodele/budget_analysis/README.md

 |IT	     |$241,000.00	|$450,000.00	    |$209,000.00	|$58,000.00		   |
 |HR	     |$265,000.00	|$400,000.00	    |$135,000.00	|-$25,000.00		   |

-Total expenditure = Projects costs + salary(first year only)
+- Total expenditure = Projects costs + salary(first year only)
-Budget = Total Budget - total expenditure
+- Budget = Total Budget - total expenditure
-Balance = Balance - salary(second year)
+- Budget Balance = Balance - salary(second year)

 Verdict
--**Engineering**: After deducting salaries for two years and project costs, the budget balance is $744,000.
+- **Engineering**: After deducting salaries for two years and project costs, the budget balance is $770,000.
 This is way over budget.

--**Marketing**:After deducting salaries for two years and project costs, the budget balance is $744,000.
+- **Marketing**:After deducting two-year salaries and project costs, the budget balance is $360,000.
 Over budget.
--**Sales**: After deducting salaries for two years and project costs, the budget balance is $120,000.
+- **Sales**: After deducting two-year salaries and project costs, the budget balance is $116,000.
 Over budget.
--**IT**: After deducting salaries for two years and project costs, the budget balance is $67,000.
+- **IT**: After deducting two-year salaries and project costs, the budget balance is $58,000.
 Slightly over budget.
--**HR**: After deducting salaries for two years and project costs, the budget balance is $2,000.
+- **HR**: After deducting two-year salaries and project costs, the budget balance is -$25,000.
 Not over budget

-Verdict: The HR department is the only department that is not over budgeted.
+Verdict:
+The budget allocated for all the departments is not correctly estimated.
+While the marketing, sales, and engineering departments are over budget, the HR department is under budget.